dimitri/pgloader/pgloader.1.md

       - *include drop*

-		When this option is listed, pgloader drop in the PostgreSQL connection all the table whose names have been found in the MySQL database.
+		When this option is listed, pgloader drops all the tables in the target PostgreSQL database whose names appear in the SQLite database.
 This option allows for using the same command several times in a row until you figure out all the options, starting automatically from a clean environment.
+Please note that `CASCADE` is used to ensure that tables are dropped even if there are foreign keys pointing to them.
+This is precisely what `include drop` is intended to do: drop all target tables and recreate them.

+		Great care needs to be taken when using `include drop`, as it will cascade to *all* objects referencing the target tables, possibly including other tables that are not being loaded from the source DB.

       - *include no drop*